 Lotus flowers symbolize a number of different things, making them unique and highly personal tattoos.
 In general, the flower is believed to represent rising above temptation and becoming a better person.
 In Hindu belief, lotus flowers are referred to as Padma and symbolize beauty, purity, and spiritual awakening.

 - Brittany Randell is a professional tattoo artist based in Toronto.

 - Rachael Ainsworth is a professional tattoo artist based in Berlin.

 If you want a beautiful tattoo that symbolizes something important to you—whether love or enlightenment—a lotus flower is sure to be a perfect choice.
 So we went for the best inspirations with expert advice from tattoo artists Brittany Randell and Rachael Ainsworth.
 Keep scrolling for 31 stunning lotus flower designs to inspire your next tattoo.

 Spine Lotus Flower

 Spine tattoos are a great idea for lotus flowers, as they allow you to add a lot of delicate detailing.
 "I love when lotus is centered/focused around our chakra locations such as the heart solar plexus or sacral area.
 Whether that be front or the back, the center of our torsos is a great placement to embody balance for the lotus," says Randell.

 According to Ainsworth, minimal, fine line lotus designs seem to be very popular, as well as small micro-realism lotus designs.
-Getting a tiny lotus flower on your inner wrist makes it feel intimate while still being able to show it off.
-Red ink is a great alternative to basic black if you’re looking to make your tattoo pop.
+But hyper-saturated, over-the-top lotus flowers are stunning in their own right.
+Orange or red ink is a great alternative to basic black if you’re looking to make your tattoo pop.